Churches in Baza

 The Church of Santa Maria de la Encarnación

-This Christian building, constructed on the site of a Muslim mosque, was initially used by the church in its constructed mosque form.
+The Colegiata de Nuestra Señora Santa María de la Encarnación is the Catedral de Baza.
+Constructed on the site of a Muslim mosque, was initially used by the church in its constructed mosque form.
 It has undergone some reconstruction after being partly destroyed by two different earthquakes – one in 1531 and then later again toward the end of the 18 th century.
 It is now built on three floors in the renaissance style of the 16 th century.
+(Location)

 Church & Convent of La Merced